digiv3rse/account-kit/README.md

 - **Unit test** your modules using a dedicated helper library
 - **Integration test** your modules using different modular ERC-4337 accounts and a helper library that abstracts away the complexity

-In-depth documentation is available at [docs.rhinestone.wtf](https://docs.rhinestone.wtf/modulekit/).
+In-depth documentation is available at [docs.rhinestone.wtf](https://docs.rhinestone.wtf/account-kit/).

-> The ModuleKit is in active development and is subject to breaking changes.
+> The Account-Kit is in active development and is subject to breaking changes.
 If you spot a bug, please take out an issue and we will fix it as soon as we can.

 ## Installation

-### Using our template

-Use the [module-template](https://github.com/rhinestonewtf/module-template) to create a new repo and install the dependencies:

 ```bash
 pnpm install